simgrid/simgrid/docs/source/app_smpi.rst

 to circumvent this rule of thumb in our case.
 To that extend, the binary is copied in a temporary file before being re-linked against.
-``dlmopen()`` cannot be used as it only allows 256 contextes, and as it would also dupplicate simgrid itself.
+``dlmopen()`` cannot be used as it only allows 256 contextes, and as it would also duplicate simgrid itself.

 This approach greatly speeds up the context switching, down to about 40 CPU cycles with our raw contextes, instead of requesting several syscalls with the ``mmap()`` approach.
-Another advantage is that it permits to run the SMPI contexts in parallel, which is obviously not possible with the ``mmap()`` approach.
+Another advantage is that it permits one to run the SMPI contexts in parallel, which is obviously not possible with the ``mmap()`` approach.
 It was tricky to implement, but we are not aware of any flaws, so smpirun activates it by default.